Skip to main content

 You can view monitoring results for PostgreSQL instance groups in the Monitoring tab.

-1. Go to the KakaoCloud Console > Data Store > PostgreSQL.
+1. Go to the KakaoCloud console > Data Store > PostgreSQL.

 2. Select the PostgreSQL instance group to monitor.

-3. Click the Monitoring tab.
+3. Select the Monitoring tab.

 ItemDescription